-So, I’ve got a thing with eggs.
+So, I’ve got a thing for eggs.
 I could eat them for any meal, at any time, and any number of ways.
-There’s a culinary urban legend that the number of pleats in a traditional chef’s hats is directly correlated to the number of ways to cook eggs and, while I’ve never found concrete evidence backing that claim, it’s fair to say there are at least 5 kajillion ways to make eggs.
-And where there’s eggs, there’s certainly a thought or two about brunch.
-Our family isn’t all that religious but what we do love is a good Easter brunch filled with all sorts of eggs.
+There’s a culinary urban legend that the number of pleats in a traditional chef’s hat (aka a toque) reflect all the waysto cook eggs.
+While I’ve never found concrete evidence backing that claim, I’d estimate there are at least fivekajillion totally unique egg recipes out there.
+And where there are eggs, there’s certainly a thought or two about brunch.
+Myfamily isn’t all that religious but we do love a good Easter brunch filled with all sorts of eggs.
+Here is an egg recipe loaded with some other brunch-y classics including two of my favorites: smoked salmon and buttery wilted spinach.

 trimmed, halved, and cut crosswise into half moons